 Shorter-term trades arise when parties want to vary their offtake volumes above maxima or below minima or avoid penalty payments.
-This can be done through over-the-counter trades or through exchanges, of which there are currently three third party exchanges in WA28:
+This can be done through over-the-counter trades or through exchanges, of which there are currently three third party exchanges in WA29:

-- The Inlet Trading market operated by DBNGP at the inlet to the pipeline, which enables pipeline shippers to trade equal quantities of imbalances. - The gasTrading platform, which enables prospective buyers and sellers to make offers to purchase and bids to sell gas on a month-ahead basis at any gas injection point. gasTrading matches offers and bids and the gas is then scheduled, with subsequent daily adjustments.

-gasTrading's website provides information regarding volumes and prices of trades.
+- The Inlet Trading market operated by DBNGP at the inlet to the pipeline, which enables pipeline shippers to trade equal quantities of imbalances. - The gasTrading platform, which enables prospective buyers and sellers to make offers to purchase and bids to sell gas on a month-ahead basis at any gas injection point. gasTrading matches offers and bids and the gas is then scheduled, with subsequent daily adjustments. - gasTrading's website provides information regarding volumes and prices of trades.
 For the past three years, typical volumes traded range from 5TJ/d to 20TJ/d (0.5% to 2.0% of WA domestic gas volumes) and prices paid range from \$2.50/GJ to \$7.50/GJ.
-The market does not settle at a single daily price but a range of prices reflecting a series of bilateral transactions.

-- The gas trading platform operated by Energy Access Services since 2010.
+The market does not settle at a single daily price but a range of prices reflecting a series of bilateral transactions. - The gas trading platform operated by Energy Access Services since 2010.
 Energy Access has nine members but usage of the platform is unknown. - Quadrant hosts a web-based system utilised for nominations management for existing customers of its domestic gas production facilities.

 The reasons parties may choose to participate in each of the above alternatives may include preferences to deal directly with counterparties, their scale of trading, preferred periods of trades (e.g. daily, monthly).
+There is anecdotal evidence that the bulk of spot trading is completed bilaterally via master spot agreements.
+Stakeholders indicate that these trades are done below the gasTrading average price but there is no public data.